Benjamin Franklin once said,

 You also need to know if what you’re doing is helping you get closer to reaching them.

 My three-bucket goal strategy can help with that.
 In this strategy, I teach the usage of three main content marketing goals that lead to profits, and what types of content you can put in each bucket to get there.
 Learn more here.

 Measuring content marketing success, as one would imagine, can be difficult.

 In most cases, it will require a fair amount of tools to cover the measurement of all of your identified goals.
 For example, measuring website and blog metrics requires the use of Google Analytics.
 Keyword research means using tools like Mangools or SEMrush.

 2. Identify Your One Reader and Where You’ll Find Them

 As you probably already know, marketing doesn’t work very well if you attempt to target several different audiences.

 Instead, you need to identify exactly who you’re targeting and then find out the best place to target them with your content.

-As CoSchedule contributor Ben Sailer mentions, there are three main reasons to define your target audience.
+CoSchedule’s Ben Sailer said it well: there are three main reasons to define your target audience.
 They include:

-Once you’ve deconstructed your core and secondary markers, psychographics helps give you an understanding of how to talk to your target market.
+Once you’ve deconstructed your persona, psychographics helps give you an understanding of how to talk to your target market.